cmoraes1/interactive-calendar/ReadMe.txt

 If you chose not to use the decorator pattern, how does your design compare with it when considering flexibility and extensibility of the design?

-I did use the decorator pattern!
+I used the decorator design pattern.